astratow/Journal/03week/day18.md

 - I wrote an app, that draws circle.
 She called it [sphirograph](Day-18/sphirograph.py)
 - Not very Python day - I opened Wordpress hosting account and started to work on my website...
 - I started to work on Hirst Project
+- I had a break from Python yesterday, because my son woke up and I had to cuddle him:) Today I finished Hirst Project.
+It makes Hirst like paintings on 10x10 square you get random colourfull dots.
+It's pretty cool.
+I wonder if JavaScript has library that could do similar effects?

 [INDEX](../README.md)